Chromatic aberration occurs when the camera lens fails to focus all colors to the same point and is very easy to correct in Adobe Lightroom.

 Chromatic aberration occurs when the camera lens fails to focus all colors to the same point.
 Here is a great in-depth article by Photography Life if you are interested in a more technical explanation of the physics behind chromatic aberration.

 Color fringing in lenses is a common problem.
 The optical characteristics of every lens are different.
-For example, zoom lenses with adjustable aperture tend to exhibit this problem more often.
+For example, zoom lenses with adjustable apertures tend to exhibit this problem more often.
 In my case, the fringing occurred in my Nikon 28-300mm f/3 – 5.6 lens.
 But this is easily correctable in Adobe Lightroom.

 How to automatically correct chromatic aberration in Lightroom